How to Use IoT (Internet of Things) in Logistics Industry: Successful Use Cases

-Logistics management requires monitoring multiple activities at once — supply chain, warehousing, and so on.
+Logistics management requires monitoring multiple activities at once — supply chain, warehousing, transportation, and so on.
 There are dozens of factors that can influence the process itself and cause delays.
-To streamline processes and increase customer satisfaction, logistics managers should embrace innovations that IoT has to offer.
+To streamline processes and increase customer satisfaction, industry leaders and decision-makers embrace innovation and evaluate the cost-benefits of using Internet of Things for logistics process optimization.

-What are the objectives which these innovations can help businesses accomplish?
-As a rule, businesses implement the Internet of Things in logistics with the following goals in mind:
+What are the objectives of investing in IoT logistics solutions and integrating connected technology into operations?
+As a rule, businesses implement Internet of Things in logistics with the following goals in mind:

 1. Improved security and theft detection

-Connected applications increase the control over who enters the warehouse at any given time, help track all items, and alert the business manager in case something goes missing.
-Examples of IoT-powered security applications are connected CCTVs, apps that allow warehouse managers to block the doors of the facility remotely, asset tracking logistics applications that help monitor deliveries, and more.
+Connected applications increase the control over who enters the warehouse at any given time, help track all items, and alert a business manager in case something goes missing.
+Examples of IoT-powered security applications are connected CCTVs, apps that allow warehouse managers to block the doors of the facility remotely, IoT logistic tracking applications that help monitor deliveries, assets, and more.

 2. Higher employee safety

-IoT sensors significantly increase the response time, in case something happened to an employee.
+Tracking wearables powered by IoT sensors help significantly increase the response time in case something happens to an employee.
 A wearable immediately detects a critical change in vitals and transfers the data to a dedicated platform that alerts the manager and even calls an ambulance.

 3. End-to-end product tracking

-Increasing the transparency of the delivery process is the primary objective business managers want to achieve with IoT implementation.
+Increasing the transparency of the delivery process is the primary objective business managers want to achieve by integrating IoT solutions for logistics.

 Being able to track the product all the way from the warehouse to the customer’s doorstep increases the manager’s confidence that all stages of the supply chain are completed smoothly.

-It also boosts the client’s trust in the brand and saves support agents a ton of time as customers no longer bother customer support with delivery status update requests.
+It also boosts the client’s trust in the brand and saves support agents a ton of time as customers no longer request delivery status updates from customer support.

 4. Providing business managers with advanced analytics

-Thanks to a broad range of applications, the Internet of Things provides business managers with the big-picture view of the way all operations are handled.
+Thanks to a broad range of applications and advantages of big data visualization and analytics tools, Internet of Things provides business managers with a big-picture view of the way all operations are handled.

 By collecting data from sensors and presenting it in a concise, understandable way, IoT offers a holistic approach to logistics management.